 Finally, the last area to help avoid injury is cross training.
 Constant running without other forms of training can lead to significant weaknesses in other areas of the body that translate to injuries.
 Some signs and symptoms that runners may experience that are primarily due to a lack of cross training are low back pain, lateral hip pain and knee pain just to name a few.
 Lower abdominal and gluteal strengthening can be key in keeping a stabile pelvis and decrease chance for developing an abnormal running pattern with muscle imbalances in your body.
 In our clinic, we see these problems all too often in runners.
 By adding in pelvic tilt exercises along with hip strengthening exercises such as clams and hip squeezes can help tremendously.
 Another exercise that can be simple and also help build lateral hip muscles can be walking sideways, side shuffling on a treadmill, or on pavement.
 Exercises like these would be beneficial to add into a daily program.

 These simple but useful tips will help keep you on the road running and help avoid injuries or running through pain.

 Michael Demetriades DPT received his doctorate degree from Quinnipiac University.
 He has experience in working with all ages and injuries.
 Michael is a previous varsity hockey and baseball player who is well versed in the modern athlete.
-He can be contacted in Branford at (203) 433-4683.
+Amity Physical Therapy was founded by Michael Dow MSPT, CEO/Director 16 years ago.
+The practice now has three offices: Branford, Woodridge and Hamden with a new office upcoming in Milford in July.
+Michael Demetriades can be reached in Branford at (203) 433-4683.